jcgneto/CV/README.md

 # Research areas of interest

-Data science applied to microbial genomics and ecology
+Data science applied to microbial population genomics and ecology
+Population genomics of foodborne pathogens

 # Publications

 ## Articles in peer-reviewed journals